Nuey2310/Superhero-QuizGame/readme.md

 	What I learned: This assignment helped me reinforce the knowledge garnered from my previous web development course and also allowed me to practically apply the concepts of php learned in this course.

 	Website hosted at: https://web.cs.dal.ca/~ibhatia/2170-ga1/GA1-files

+- Arjun Banga
+	* Implemented the quiz timer.
+	* Implemented the script that calculates the score and passess it to be displayed

+	What I learned: I learned more about JavaScript and php form processing.
+This assignment taught me how to collaborate in group projects.
+Overall, this project was a success.